smarbal/gazouille-api/README.md

 The `index.js` file contains the server initialisation and the different routes for the HTTP requests.

 The API documentation can be found [here](https://app.swaggerhub.com/apis/smarbal/gazouille_API/1.0.0).

+For most of the API calls, the post requests will need an authorisation token from which the backend will decrypt the user that makes the call.